sameersbn/docker-mysql/README.md

 This will make sure that the data stored in the database is not lost when the image is stopped and started again.

 ## Allowing remote access
-By default the installation will allow remote access to the root user from the '172.17.%.%' address space.
+By default the installation will allow remote access to the root user from the docker network which normally is the '172.17.%.%' address space.
 This means that your host machine and other containers running on the host machine can login to the mysql server as root.

 ```
 GRANT ALL ON *.<db-name> TO '<db-user>'@'<ip-address>' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;